or: Homage to Mildred Marsh and Cynthia Blake

 But I digress.
 Here are two examples of tints over solid yellow — YB2 and YR3.

 No doubt these are immediately recognisable as ‘Hulk green’ and ‘Thing orange’.
-(Which tint do you think would win in a fight?)
+(Which colour do you think would win in a fight?)

 Again, as shown in my original YRB diagram above, due to physical blending on the printed page, the positive blue dots in YB2 were no longer blue, but YB, i.e. dark green.
 Likewise the magenta ink grid around the negative yellow dots in YR3 becomes a grid of scarlet, YR.